-The Cyprus tax legislation is expected to be amended to include the relevant provisions of the EU Anti-Tax Avoidance Directive.
+The Cyprus tax legislation has included the relevant provisions of the EU Anti-Tax Avoidance Directive.

-The amendments are expected to apply as of 1 Januarys 2019
+The amendments apply as of 1 January 2019

 Controlled Foreign Companies (CFCs)

 The non-distributable income of a Controlled Foreign Company (CFC) or of a foreign permanent establishment arising from non-genuine arrangements is added to the taxable income of the Cyprus tax resident controlling company (subject to exceptions).